jbuisine/macop/docs/source/documentations.rst

 .. note::
-    These two last algorithms developed are available in the library within the module ``maocp.algorithms.mono``.
+    These two last algorithms developed are available in the library within the module macop.algorithms.mono_.

 We have one final feature to explore in the next part.
 This is the notion of ``callback``.